What would you have done differently if you found out that you are the biggest roadblock in growing your business?

 Growth in business is a team effort.
 It requires the support of everyone, including both employer and employee.

 The first step in moving forward, according to Cahn, is realizing the need for change.
-As you move along, it is important to consider the way you communicate to your team.
+As you move along, it is important to consider the way you communicate with your team.

 He said, “In business leadership, one of the places people get stuck is in the way they communicate expectations and what they do as a result.”